TheQuengineer/ddsanalytics/reports/DDSAnalyticsReport.md

 1. Data Import
 2. Data Type Conversion
-3. Factorization For Catagorical Variables
+3. Factorization For Categorical Variables
 4. Handling of Missing or Inaccurate Values

 We will discuss the process of each step below.

 #### Data Import

-We have obtained a dataset which incldudes 35 variables with 1470 observations.
+We have obtained a dataset which includes 35 variables with 1470 observations.
 The dataset is will be referred to as `talentMgmtData`.
 In order to better understand our data we needed to proceed with cleaning it appropriately.

 #### Data Type Conversion

 Analysis could not be done properly if our variables are not in the correct type.
-Several of the numerical based variables showed up as doubles which was not neccessarily appropriate for research and analysis.
-For example, the years of experience for specfic employees needed to be converted to integer types, and Standard Working hours had no reason to show as a double, so it to was converted to an integer.
+Several of the numerical based variables showed up as doubles which was not necessarily appropriate for research and analysis.
+For example, the years of experience for specific employees needed to be converted to integer types, and Standard Working hours had no reason to show as a double, so it to was converted to an integer.
 This process was followed for each one of the 35 variables on order to ensure each columns assigned data type made sense for the context of the study.

 #### Factorization For Catagorical Variables

-Within our `talentMgmtData` we noticed that there were several columns that were improperly listed as integers when they were simply catagories.
-In order for us to be able to do factor analysis we picked out the columns that would be better suited to be catagories instead of integers so that we could get a better understanding of how our talent was spread out over different situations.
-For example, Columns like Department, BusinessTravel, Over18, & Jobsatisfaction to name a few, are all better suited to be treated as catagorical variables for our research purposes.
+Within our `talentMgmtData` we noticed that there were several columns that were improperly listed as integers when they were simply categories.
+In order for us to be able to do factor analysis we picked out the columns that would be better suited to be categories instead of integers so that we could get a better understanding of how our talent was spread out over different situations.
+For example, Columns like Department, BusinessTravel, Over18, & Job satisfaction to name a few, are all better suited to be treated as categorical variables for our research purposes.
 As a result, we have converted the appropriate columns that explained how our data points were separated by making them factors instead of numerical values.

 #### Handling of Missing or Inaccurate Values